 A third reason for the Brotherhood’s survival is that the diversification of its administrative processes has been supported by broadening communication networks.
 While the Muslim Brotherhood retains a pyramidal command structure, with key powers culminating in the Office of the Supreme Guide and the Guidance Office, its intraorganizational lines of communication do not necessarily follow hierarchical patterns.
 During previous times of repression, the Brotherhood refined a system of communication that did not rely on a strict top-down model but instead used multiple channels that allowed the leadership to pass on information in a relatively free-flowing manner.
 This was first tried and tested during the Nasser years, but was also applied during waves of incarcerations during the Sadat and Mubarak periods.
 The Muslim Brotherhood therefore built up skills allowing it today to transmit information among members in prison, on the outside, or in exile, through an intricate horizontal network that relies on personal relations rather than vertical lines of authority.

 Personal relationships matter in the Muslim Brotherhood.
 There are countless examples of family ties binding members together.
 These links create relatively closed networks and ensure that trusted means of exchange remain open, while also safeguarding against potential infiltration and detection.
-For an example of how tightly knit Brotherhood networks can be, the organization’s representative in the United Kingdom, Abdullah al-Haddad, is the son of the imprisoned Guidance Office member Issam al-Haddad and the brother of Jihad al-Haddad, who acted as media spokesperson during the early post-coup days.
+For an example of how tightly knit Brotherhood networks can be, the organization’s official spokesperson in the United Kingdom between 2013 and 2015, Abdullah al-Haddad, is the son of the imprisoned Guidance Office member Issam al-Haddad and the brother of Jihad al-Haddad, who acted as media spokesperson during the early post-coup days.

 These personal links are complemented by new media that permit relatively secure networking activities.
 For example, encrypted text messaging and voice applications such as WhatsApp or Viber allow users to pass on information.
 Social media sites such as Facebook, online portals such as Ikhwanweb, and pro–Muslim Brotherhood satellite television stations such as Rabea TV or Al-Watan are all outlets through which ideas can be transmitted.
 As most Brotherhood-linked television stations are in Turkey, and because it is difficult to comprehensively block internet sites, the Egyptian authorities find it almost impossible to prevent the dissemination of leadership announcements or news about the Brotherhood.
 Some of those media—at least ones not entirely under the Guidance Office’s control—have been used to express internal discontent and voice radical views.
 At the same time they are crucial for keeping communication lines open, therefore for connecting the leadership with grassroots Brotherhood members.